 When I was a useful member of society, I worked as a boatbuilder, wages clerk, teacher, librarian, labourer and freelance publisher's editor.
 Since 1981, I have been a full-time writer and, since 1982, I have lived in the Forest of Dean on the borders of England and Wales.

 One of the few things I know for certain about writing fiction is that there is no one way to write a novel.
-But it is ALWAYS a long, difficult and sometimes frustrating process.
+But it is ALWAYS a long, difficult, and frustrating business.
+It is an infinitely mysterious process too.
+Be warned.